gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     Figure: Replicated ethanol molecules surrounded by water (in light blue color).

-..  container:: justify

-    To create a liquid-vapor slab, let
-    us increase the box size along the *x* direction to create a large vacuum area:
+To create a liquid-vapor slab, let us increase the box size along the *x* direction to create a large vacuum area:

 ..  code-block:: bash

     gmx trjconv -f solvated.gro -s solvated.gro -box 20.0 3.2 3.2 -o solvated_vacuum.gro -center

-..  container:: justify

 Select *system* for both centering and output.

-..  container:: justify

-    Alternatively, download the *solvated_vacuum.gro* file I
-    have generated by clicking |ethanol-solvated_vacuum| and continue with the tutorial.
+Alternatively, download the *solvated_vacuum.gro* file I have generated by clicking |ethanol-solvated_vacuum| and continue with the tutorial.

 .. |ethanol-solvated_vacuum| raw:: html